Nursing Homes

 Median Monthly Cost

-Virginia's nursing home costs are generally below the national average, with private rooms costing 2.5% less.
+Virginia's nursing home costs are generally below the national average, with semi-private rooms costing 4% less and private rooms 2.6% less than national figures.

 Care TypeMonthly Costvs.
 National